sayanee/radio-amateur-exam-notes/00_license.md

 - license fee currently is $100
 - license fee must be **paid within 7 days of expiry** of the license
   - Late fees will be applicable afterwards.
-- IDA has waived the frequency application, processing fee and annual frequency usage fee
+- IMDA has waived the frequency application, processing fee and annual frequency usage fee

 ##### Important note:
 - Admittedly, as of now, the exam is very old.
-- Also, the current 2013 IDA Handbook still reflects that the license is renewable **annually** and fee is **$50**
+- Also, the current 2016 IMDA Handbook still reflects that the license is renewable **annually** and fee is **$50**
 - Please check the IDA Handbook for any updates pertaining to changes in syllabus or regulations.
-  - Advised to follow latest IDA Handbook in regards to this.
+  - Advised to follow latest IMDA Handbook in regards to this.

 ### Amateur Station License

 - be over `21`
 - above `16`, the parents / guardian must sign off and be responsible for observation
--  radio amateur equipment is a model that is approved by IDA
+-  radio amateur equipment is a model that is approved by IMDA

 ### Operation of an Amateur Ratio Station